-- For effectual insomnia treatment one should never go to bed hungry, a proper meal at night is more than necessary.
+- For effectual insomnia treatment, one should never go to bed hungry, a proper meal at night is more than necessary.

 - One should never take sleeping pills if not suggested by the doctor.
 Sleeping pills are often dangerous and can have grave side effects rather than focusing on insomnia treatment.
-Moreover, sleeping pills tend to loose their effect only within a few weeks of use which can lead to further loss of sleep, anxiety and depression.
+Moreover, sleeping pills tend to lose their effect only within a few weeks of use which can lead to further loss of sleep, anxiety and depression.

 Corresponding treatments and medicines for fighting anxiety insomnia and treating depression